-Legal & Ethical Issues in Performance Management System
+Legal & Ethical Issues in Performance Appraisal System

 There is nothing kind of law which supports an organization to comment on the performance of its members, just as no law requires a company to produce annual budgets or provide good customer service If a company decided to have a performance appraisal system,